-If you are like me, your catalog has 10,000+ images in it.
+If you are like me, your Lightroom Catalog has 10,000+ images in it.
 How can we quickly find the picture(s) we want, when we want them?
 Fortunately Adobe built in multiple ways for us to organize, sort, and search our images.

 - Keywords - if you aren't tagging your images with keywords, start TOMORROW!